danielwatson6/express-coffee/README.md

 Express with CoffeeScript
 =========================

-This example project includes a setup for using coffeescript in express.js in the backend
+This setup includes a setup for using coffeescript in express.js in the backend.

 ## Features